Sexual Difficulties

 • hormone problems

-• emotional issues, including stress.
+• mental and emotional issues, including anxiety, stress and depression

 Hormone deficiencies